-Trucks Trains Barges/coasters Vessels Sampling point Representative sample should be taken at loading or unloading of the transport means 4 Batchmax size 1000 mt 1500 mt 1 final samples per barge 1final samples per hold Minimum number of incremental samples Minimum 5 incremental samples per truck when weight of truck <15 mt.
-Minimum 8 incremental samples per truck when truck weight >15 mt.
-A minimum of 40 incremental samples should be taken per parcel of various trucks. tonnage making up the sampled Weight of each incremental sample Max 1 kg Minimum bulk aggregate sample per lot Min 4 kg Final sample to be analysed Aggregate sample can be representatively reduced to at least 4kg to be fully grinded by the laboratory and well homogenized before extraction of the sample for the analysis (at least 500 grams).
-(Recommended volume is 10kg which would lead to less false negatives and positives) Sample for the analysis The sample for the analysis is prepared from the final sample.
-The remains of the final sample have to be retained for re-analysis Analyses To be done by laboratory accredited according ISO 17025 Sampling To be done by an inspection company accredited according to ISO 17020 or according an ISO 9001 certified + GAFTA approved body
+Trucks Trains Barges/coasters Vessels

+Compling point Representative san nple should be ta ken at loading or u nloading of the

+Sampling point transport means 7

+Batchmax size 1000 mt 1500 mt 1 final samples 1final samples

+per barge per hold

+Minimum 5

+incremental samples

+per truck when

+weight of truck <15 mt.

+Minimum

+8 incremental

+Minimum number of samples per truck / tonnage making up

+incremental samples when truck weight 100 + the samp oled

+>15 mt.
+100 1 •

+A minimum of 40

+incremental samples

+should be taken per

+parcel of various

+trucks.

+Weight of each Max 1 kg

+incremental sample

+Minimum bulk Min 4 kg Aggregate sample can be representatively reduced to at least 4kg to be

+aggregate sample per lot

+100 t least Akg to he

+fully grinded by the laboratory and well homogenized before extraction of

+' '

+Final sample to be the sample for the analysis (at least 500 grams).

+analysed (Recommended volume is 10kg which would lead to less false negatives

+and positives)

+una positivos,

+Sample for the The sample for the analysis is prepared from the final sample.
+The remains of the final sample have to be retained for re-analysis

+analysis

+Analyses To be done by laboratory accredited according ISO 17025

+Sampling 8 To be done by an inspection company accredited according to ISO 17020 or according an ISO 9001 certified + GAFTA approved body

+.
+0 according ar n ISO 9001 certifi ed + GAFTA approv ed body